 6. Maintain and Monitor

-- Maintaining referential integrity across multiple Guidewire modules.
+- Maintaining referential integrity across the three major Guidewire modules.

-- Ensuring performance doesn’t degrade during data refresh cycles.
+- Avoiding performance bottlenecks during environment refresh cycles.

 Best Practices for Effective Guidewire Data Masking

-- Centralize masking policies so all non-production environments follow the same rules.
+- Centralize masking policies across all non-production environments.

-- Validate application behavior after masking to confirm that workflows still function.
+- Validate application behavior after every masking cycle.

 Tools and Technologies to Support Guidewire Data Masking